“Travel is like an endless university. You never stop learning.”

 #11 Never compare yourself with others.

-After nearly 3 years of travelling and blogging, I’ve learnt that comparing myself with other travelers and bloggers is not good at all.
+After nearly 3 years of traveling and blogging, I’ve learnt that comparing myself with other travelers and bloggers is not good at all.
 In fact, it might be very unhealthy and stressful.
 I do travel on the cheap and I do stick to my $25 a day budget.
 I don’t want to compare my travel equipment with those people who spent thousands of $ on their camera and laptop.
 I don’t want to compare my poor writing skills with those bloggers who are native speakers.
 I don’t want to stress myself out anymore… I just keep doing what I like and what makes me happy.

 #12 Always be honest with your readers.